 In summary, to prevent and treat milia, dark circles, and bags under the eyes:

-Use products specifically designed for the eye area.
-Regular facial creams are often too rich and have molecules too large to be absorbed by the thin skin around the eyes.
+Use products that are specifically designed for the eye area.
+Regular facial creams are usually too heavy and have molecules that are too large to be absorbed by the thin skin around the eyes.

 Lifestyle is equally important.
-Eat a varied diet and drink sufficient water.
+Eat a varied diet and drink enough water.